Nintendo Switch Online Alternatives

 Migration steps

-1. Subscribe to Apple Arcade via your iPhone, iPad, Mac, or Apple TV.
+2. Subscribe to Apple Arcade via your iPhone, iPad, Mac, Apple TV, or Vision Pro; the first three months are free with a new eligible Apple device.

-3. Run Arcade for 30 days to validate the curation.
+4. Run Arcade for 30 days alongside NSO to validate the catalog covers the household's actual play before cancelling.

 Paid plans from $4.17/mo